-Now Venitra waited for her glorious creator to finish her work, half dreading what he would say when he learned of her failure, half exultant at the thought of hearing his voice and knowing his will again after so long.
+Now Venitra waited for her glorious creator to finish his work, half dreading what he would say when he learned of her failure, half exultant at the thought of hearing his voice and knowing his will again after so long.

 It was Venitra’s worst nightmare to be found wanting in the eyes of her master.
 To disappoint him in any way was unthinkable; she would be betraying not only him, but the grand design he had made in her being.